Home - Help - Editor - Enhancement

 - Radius: Size of maximal blurring mask.

 - Highlight: Enhance highlight part.

 - Aperture shape: Controls the shape of blurring mask.

 - Depth mode: You can control the view depth with a simple model.

-- Tunnel: The scene is in a tunnel shape with near around and far in center.
-You can click the preview to set the center.
+- Tunnel: The scene is in a tunnel shape with near around and far in centre.
+You can click the preview to set the centre.